fixate/react-xstream-store/README.md

 ### withStream

-A higher-order component and alternative to the `Consumer` component for making actions and state available within a component.
+A higher-order component and alternative to the `Consumer` component for making actions, state, and dispatch available within a component.

 ```javascript
 // Counter.js